PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 propagation and a fixed four-key summary without a tensor-count proxy.
 Only the direct terminal invocation should stage results and summary; the callback used inside terminal slice recovery remains behaviorally unchanged.

+The orchestration runner and lowerer delegate now return the ordered pair, and `summarize_channel_slice_pad_mul_mutations()` validates exactly two results before extracting only the four declared counters.
+Production stages `channel_slice_pad_mul_results` and `_pre_terminal_channel_slice_pad_mul_stats` at the direct terminal call.
+The terminal-slice callback still ignores the returned pair, and no reconciliation consumer or tensor-count proxy is added.